pgr-me/PRasmussenAlgosPA1/pa1/README.md

 python -m path/to/pa1 -i path/to/in_file.csv -o path/to/out_dir/ -s 777
 ```

-A summary of the command line arguments are below.
+A summary of the command line arguments is below.

 Positional arguments: